 www.live8spruce.com

-At 879 feet, 8 Spruce Street doesn’t seem exceptionally tall amongst a city full of skyscrapers.
+At 879 feet, 8 Spruce Street doesn’t seem exceptionally tall amongst a city of skyscrapers.
 On the other hand, it’s among the tallest residential towers in the world.
-Indeed, at the time of completion, it was the tallest of its kind in the Western Hemisphere.
-The first skyscraper designed by Frank Gehry, 8 Spruce Street features 904 high rise apartments.
-Additionally, it houses a public elementary school and a number of retail businesses.
+Indeed, at completion, it was the tallest of its kind in the Western Hemisphere.
+The first skyscraper designed by Frank Gehry, 8 Spruce Street, features 904 high-rise apartments.
+Additionally, it houses a public elementary school and several retail businesses.

 Related: Famous Mechanical Clocks In Europe